 General Science Major: Teacher Certification

 Science is all around us and if you find yourself fascinated with how it all works, consider passing that interest along as a General Science teacher at the secondary level.
 Highly qualified science teachers are needed in every area of the state.
-Graduating from this program, you will be prepared to open young minds your very first day in the classroom.
+Graduating from this degree program, you will be prepared to open young minds your very first day in the classroom.
 Throughout the program, you will develop a strong background in general biology, chemistry, physics, anatomy and physiology.
 In addition to studying everything from plants and animals to microbial diversity, you'll participate in exciting field experiences and internships.

 - Plant, Animal, and Microbial Diversity